 March 19, 2018

 We’ve had a lot of questions recently from folks asking why we are shifting our focus to elopements and intimate weddings.
 We made the decision to go this direction with our business because it resonates with us.
 Seeing our couples get married for the sole reason of love and happiness has brought out a vigor and excitement for us that has no name.
 We’ve been part of elopements that are simple AF and some that have a lot of details and moving parts.
 What we love is how each one is a perfect reflection of who we are shooting with.
 The best part of all is that they’re doing it for them, no one else.
-Here are 7 reasons why eloping is the shit:
+If you are asking yourself, “should I elope?” here are 7 reasons why eloping is the shit:

 1: What pressure?